InceptionCyberSecurity/OSINT/README.md

 # INTRO
 A set of OSINT commands all in one script.
 Saves results to files for further processing as necessary. <br/>
 Includes passive scanning using Nmap.
-Essential to run these through TL-OSINT in VirtualBox. <br/>
+Essential to run these through Kali in VirtualBox. <br/>
-See https://www.tracelabs.org/initiatives/osint-vm and how to install TL-OSINT. <br/>
-You can also use these scripts in Kali Linux.
-Any other Linux version will not have the necessary dependencies. <br/>
 Written by Nathan Jones nathan.jones@arcadeusops.com. <br/>

 # INSTALLATION